General guidance from the Information Compliance Office

 Photos, videos and recordings

-• For recordings in an administrative context (e.g. making a recording of a committee/team meeting or a training session), the same principles as those set out in the formal guidance above should be applied.
+For recordings in an administrative context (e.g. making a recording of a committee/team meeting or a training session), the same principles as those set out in the formal guidance above should be applied.
 In short, if someone is the main contributor to a meeting/session they should consent to the recording being made, while if someone is an attendee who does not necessarily need to actively participate it is sufficient that they are simply informed that the recording will take place (and ideally given an opportunity not to be recorded e.g. by turning off their webcam/microphone or sitting in a different part of the room).
-There should also be a clear need for the recording to be made at all (e.g. to update colleagues who could not attend a meeting/session, or to help with writing Minutes).
+There should also be a clear need for the recording to be made at all (e.g. to update colleagues who could not attend a meeting/session, or to help with writing Minutes) and this purpose should be made clear to the participants.

 CCTV